tyconsulting/blog.tyang.github.io/_posts/2018-09-07-deploying-powershell-modules-to-nuget-feeds-version-2-using-vsts-ci-cd-pipelines.md

 <a href="https://blog.tyang.org/wp-content/uploads/2018/09/image-8.png"><img style="display: inline; background-image: none;" title="image" src="https://blog.tyang.org/wp-content/uploads/2018/09/image_thumb-8.png" alt="image" width="655" height="424" border="0" /></a>

-This task runs a script located in <span style="background-color: #ffff00;">build/psd1-to-nuspec.ps1</span> (you can browse to the file by clicking on the “…” button if you want to). the “Arguments” filed should be: <span style="background-color: #ffff00;">-ManifestPath $(Build.SourcesDirectory)\PSSouthPark\PSSouthPark.psd1</span>
+This task runs a script located in <span style="background-color: #ffff00;">build/psd1-to-nuspec.ps1</span> (you can browse to the file by clicking on the "…" button if you want to). the "Arguments" filed should be: <span style="background-color: #ffff00;">-ManifestPath $(Build.SourcesDirectory)\PSSouthPark\PSSouthPark.psd1</span>

-8. Add a NuGet task called “Create NuGet package” and configure it as shown below:
+8. Add a NuGet task called "Create NuGet package" and configure it as shown below:

 <a href="https://blog.tyang.org/wp-content/uploads/2018/09/image-9.png"><img style="display: inline; background-image: none;" title="image" src="https://blog.tyang.org/wp-content/uploads/2018/09/image_thumb-9.png" alt="image" width="824" height="527" border="0" /></a>

 <span style="color: #ff0000;">Note:</span> you won’t be able to browse to the nuspec file because it does not exist in the Git repo.

-9. Create a “Publish Build Artifacts” task and configure it as shown below:
+9. Create a "Publish Build Artifacts" task and configure it as shown below:

 <a href="https://blog.tyang.org/wp-content/uploads/2018/09/image-10.png"><img style="display: inline; background-image: none;" title="image" src="https://blog.tyang.org/wp-content/uploads/2018/09/image_thumb-10.png" alt="image" width="823" height="557" border="0" /></a>